IsaacHog/portfolio/README.md

 This repository highlights my work on:
 - **Reverse Engineering Sportsbooks**: Analyzing and adapting sportsbook platforms.
-- **Browserless Requests**: Crafting scripts to interact with websites efficiently without the use of browsers.
+- **Browserless Requests**: Creating scripts to interact with websites efficiently without the use of browsers.
-- **Anti-Bot Detection**: Developing innovative methods to circumvent anti-bot mechanisms implemented by sportsbooks and popular third-party protection like Cloudflare.
+- **Anti-Bot Detection**: Developing innovative methods to circumvent anti-bot mechanisms implemented by sportsbooks and popular third-party protections such as Cloudflare.
+- **Data Engineering**: Handling data from multiple sportsbooks, each following its own unique structure, and transforming it into a general data structure.
+- **API Usage**: Utilizing the Google Sheets API to store and process data, as well as the Telegram API to send alerts about interesting data and runtime statuses such as script errors.

 **Note**: Many of the techniques and strategies demonstrated here remain effective in 2025, reflecting their adaptability and resilience.

 ## Project List
 1. **Card Screen**: A project for scraping odds (specifically bookings in the top 5 soccer leagues) from different sportsbooks.
-Finalized december 2023.
+Finalized December 2023.